 What is a customer journey?

-In other words, the customer journey includes all the experiences someone has with your brand—from first becoming aware of your company to purchasing from you regularly.
+The customer journey includes all the experiences someone has with your brand—from first becoming aware of your company to purchasing from you regularly.
 It is the roadmap of experiences that leads them to their purchase decision.

 The main stages of the customer journey are: